-Trust Prayer
+Trust Prayer:

-We thank you God of love, for the gift of children, bless the work of our Trust, that in all we do young people my grow in wisdom and stature, and so come to know you, to love you and to serve you as Jesus did, with you and the Holy Spirit now and forever.
+We thank you, God of Love, for the gift of children, bless the work of our Trust, that in all we do young people may grow in wisdom and stature, and so come to know you, to love you and to serve you, as Jesus did.
+We make our prayer in his name who is God with you and the Holy Spirit, now and for ever.